google/certificate-transparency/docs/SCTValidation.md

 The precise contents of the SCT are defined by
-[RFC 6962](https://tools.ietf.org/html/rfc6962#section-3.2) (and shown in [this diagram](images/RFC6962Structures.png)), but there's a couple of features that are worth pointing out.
+[RFC 6962](https://tools.ietf.org/html/rfc6962#section-3.2) (and shown in [this diagram](images/RFC6962Structures.png)), but there are a couple of features that are worth pointing out.

-First, the SCT includes a signature *over* the timestamp and certificate details, but doesn't include the certificate data.
-This means that you can't verify the SCT on its own &ndash; you need to have the certificate that it corresponds to.
+First, the SCT includes a signature *over* the timestamp and certificate details (among other things), but doesn't include the certificate data.
+This means that you can't verify the SCT on its own &ndash; you also need to have the certificate that it corresponds to.

 Secondly, the SCT structure has two variants: one for certificates, and one for *precertificates*.
 That's the subject of a [later section](#precertificates),